jurra/articles_scraper/README.md

 - Run `pytest` to check that everything is setup,
 - Run `scrapy crawl example`
 - Run the `example.ipynb` notebook to explore the database.
+- Write your own scrapers to get your data
 - Enjoy :)

 ## References